MOSH-Insa-Toulouse/BoulardBourdonTarrade/README.md

   - [Roadmap](#roadmap)

 ## Installation

-Use the Gerber folder to realise the Arduino Shield.
+  * Use the Gerber folder to realise the Arduino Shield.
-Once you have it use the datasheet scheatics to solder all the component in place.
+  * Once you have it use the datasheet scheatics to solder all the component in place.
-Once the shield is complete plug it onto your Arduino Uno.
+  * Once the shield is complete plug it onto your Arduino Uno.
-Transfer the program into the arduino.
+  * Transfer the program into the arduino.
-Then you're good to go, you can start measuring with your sensor.
+  * Then you're good to go, you can start measuring with your sensor.

 ## Usage

-## Deliverable

 ## Arduino Code